samlarby/film_reviewer/README.md

 ### Testing User Stories

 * First time visitor goals
+    * As a first time visitor I want to see the films and I want to be able to search for a film.
-    * As a first time visitor, users can see the films that are on the website with out having to create a account, they can also search for specific films if they wish.
+        * Users can see the films that are on the website with out having to create a account, they can also search for specific films if they wish.
+    * I want to be able to see what people have said about certain films.
         * They can enter each different reviews section on a film and see what people have rated the film and what they have said about it.
 They also do not need an account to do this.
+    * I want to be able to create my own account so I can review films in the future.
         * The user can create an account by clicking on the register button or if they try to leave a review it will prompt them to login or register.

 * Second time visitor goals
+    * As a second time visitor I want to be able to log into my account.
         * The user can log into their account that they previously created through the login page.
+    * I want to be able to review a film I have watched.
         * If the user would like to review a film they have a watched they can search for it in the search bar then click on the reviews tab and add their review to that film.
+    *   If the film I watched isn't on the website I want to be able to add it.
         * If the film they would like to review is not on the website then they can add it.
 They are prompted to do so if their search returns no results.

 * Future visitor goals
     * Future goals are to build a page that shows the top ten rated films on the website so users can go their to find a good film to watch.